GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 - `group_iam` and `iam` configure authoritative bindings that manage individual roles exclusively, mapping to the [`google_project_iam_binding`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_iam#google_project_iam_binding) resource
 - `iam_additive` and `iam_additive_members` configure additive bindings that only manage individual role/member pairs, mapping to the [`google_project_iam_member`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_iam#google_project_iam_member) resource
+- `iam_policy` which controls the entire IAM policy for the project, where any binding created outside this module (eg in the console) will be removed at each `terraform apply` cycle regardless of the role

+The authoritative and additive approaches can be used together, provided different roles are managed by each.
+The IAM policy is incompatible with the other approaches, and must be used with extreme care.

 Be mindful about service identity roles when using authoritative IAM, as you might inadvertently remove a role from a [service identity](https://cloud.google.com/iam/docs/service-account-types#google-managed) or default service account.
 For example, using `roles/editor` with `iam` or `group_iam` will remove the default permissions for the Cloud Services identity.
 A simple workaround for these scenarios is described below.